-Beginning in early April, all MSA students in grades 6-10 will be taking the Florida Standards Assessments.
+The next round of testing is in May.
+All MSA students in grades 6-10 will be taking the Florida Standards Assessments.
 The assessment is a computer-based test except for the writing portions for 6th grade.
 You or your child can access the training test on the FSA Portal at http://www.FSAssessments.org/training-tests to become familiar with the interface, item types, and online tools he or she will encounter and use during testing.

-If you have any questions related to this test administration, please contact our Director of Testing and Data, Mrs. McGirr, at email@example.com or (941) 721-6800 extension 1022.
+If you have any questions related to this test administration, please contact our Testing Coordinator, Mrs. McGirr, at firstname.lastname@example.org or (941) 721-6800 extension 1022.
 If you or your child would like to learn more about the FSA assessments, and specifically the ELA Writing Component Field Test, writing rubrics and other general information they are available on the FSA Portal at www.FSAssessments.org.

 Rainy Day Dismissals